hmatuschek/qdmr/README.md

 Finally execute `sudo udevadm control --reload-rules` to activate these new rules.

+If you use the snap image of *qdmr*, you must (for now) grant access to the raw USB interface for *qdmr*.
+Otherwise, *qdmr* will not find any USB devices.
+That is, execute

+    snap connect qdmr:raw-usb

+in a terminal.
+I'll request an auto-connect for this snap image, so this step is not needed in future.
+For the time being, however, you have to do that manually.

 ## License
 qdmr - A GUI application and command-line-tool to program DMR radios.
 Copyright (C) 2019-2020 Hannes Matuschek, DM3MAT